KotDCG/KotDCG.github.io/King of the Dead.md

 ## Materials

-A deck of standard deck of 54 (52 + Jokers - aka French) is needed for 2 players.
+A deck of standard of 54 (52 + Jokers - aka French) is needed for 2 players.
 Two decks are needed for 3-4 players.
 A deck without Jokers could be used for a simpler game.

 ## Objective